Skip to main content

 Hormones serve as the body’s internal messaging system, carrying instructions from one part of the body to another.
 Testosterone, an androgen, plays a central role in male physiology.
 It influences the development of male characteristics, maintains muscle mass, supports bone density, and contributes to metabolic regulation.

 This hormone also impacts mood, cognitive clarity, and cardiovascular health.
-When falters, these vital systems begin to operate at a suboptimal level, leading to a cascade of effects that can compound over time.
+When testosterone production falters, these vital systems begin to operate at a suboptimal level, leading to a cascade of effects that can compound over time.

 Untreated male hormonal imbalance extends beyond sexual health, impacting energy, mood, bone density, and metabolic function.